-Reasons for divorce: Some of the indignities
+Reasons couples get divorced: Some of the indignities

 Indignities alleged by wives in petitions for divorce included among the decrees granted in the last fiscal year covered a variety of offenses.

 One plaintiff included among her allegations of humiliation suffered, that her husband refused to sit with her in church.

 One wife charged that her husband spent his evenings with his mother and sister, “rushing the beer can.”

 One husband was accused of cursing his wife because she gave her daughter, by a former marriage, a pint of molasses.
 A score of wives charged that their husbands contracted diseases.

-One husband appeared as plaintiff alleging indignities in that his wife accused him of flirting with his stenographer, his neighbors and various other women; accused him of flirting with every woman he passed while they were motoring, and telephoned his doctor to examine him for insanity, as she believed he was going crazy over women.
+One husband appeared as the plaintiff alleging indignities in that his wife accused him of flirting with his stenographer, his neighbors and various other women; accused him of flirting with every woman he passed while they were motoring; and telephoned his doctor to examine him for insanity, as she believed he was going crazy over women.